mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 By default it will say ```status: inactive```.

-And the plan is that we will tell the firewall to deny everything by default then we will allow only SSH so that we wont lock ourselves out, then we will enable it.
+And the plan is that we will tell the firewall to deny everything by default, then allow only SSH.
+So that we wont lock ourselves out, then we will enable it.

 So start by writing ```sudo ufw default deny incoming``` then ```sudo ufw default allow outgoing```. after that do ```sudo ufw allow ssh``` this is critical so that you wont lock yourself out.
 Then enable the firewall by typing ```sudo ufw enable```.